lin-simon/NBAction/README.md

 or
 pip install ultralytics opencv-python numpy     (ultralytics should automatically install any missing dependencies)
 ```
-Once fully installed, navigate to nbaction.py and run the file.
+Once fully installed, navigate to nbaction.py.

+self.video = cv2.VideoCapture("testset/VIDEO_FILENAME_HERE") -- In this line, replace the placeholder with a filepath to the video you wish to test, for ease of use, put it into the testset folder which contains a number of our test videos already.

+For example, "testset/YourVideo.mov", to test it on "YourVideo.mov"

-Or run the following into your command line:
+Then, run the following into your command line:
 ```
 python nbaction.py
 ```
+make sure you are in the correct directory to run this, otherwise just run it through your IDE of choice.

 Depending on where on your machine it is installed, you may have to change filepaths in nbaction.py to load any of your own videos into the program. ```/testset``` already contains some videos you can try out to see how NBAction works.

+Enjoy!

 # Features